Up-Mods/LibZoomer/README.md

 ## License

 This mod is licensed under the MIT license.
-You can freely include this mod on any mod with no permission.
-Usage of this mod's code on other projects or derivatives of this mod are allowed as long as attribution is given.
+You can freely Jar-in-Jar this mod on any mod with no permission.
+Usage of this mod's code on other projects or derivatives of this mod is allowed as long as attribution is given.